 You can claim up to 50% of meal and entertainment expenses, such as tickets and entrance fees to an entertainment or sporting event, gratuities, cover charges, and room rentals for hospitality suites.
-You cannot claim meal and entertainment expenses if you bill clients for them later.
-You can claim expenses related to hosting parties for employees, but you have a limit to six of these per year.
+You can't claim meal and entertainment expenses if you bill clients for them later.
+You can claim expenses related to hosting parties for employees, but you are limited to six of these per year.

-Rent for your business building counts as a business expense for a tax deduction.
-You can also deduct minor repairs and maintenance performed on your business property, such as changing out light bulbs or mowing the lawn.
-You can’t deduct the value of your own labour, nor can you deduct any improvements that provide a long-term benefit, such as a major renovation.
+Rent for your workspace counts as a business expense for a tax deduction.
+You can also deduct minor repairs and maintenance performed on your business property, such as changing light bulbs or mowing the lawn.
+However, you can’t deduct the value of your own labour, nor can you deduct any improvements that provide a long-term benefit, such as a major renovation.
 Expenses you incur for telephone service and utilities at your business building also count toward a deduction.

 Office expenses and supplies, such as pens, paper, stamps, and stationery, also count as business expenses you can deduct at tax time.
-Keep accurate records of these purchases by documenting your receipts properly.
+Make sure to keep accurate records of these purchases by documenting your receipts properly.

-Deduct gross salaries, wages, and employer contributions to pension plans and insurance policies.
-Report each salary on a T4 slip and report pension plan contributions on a T4A slip when you submit your tax return.
-You can deduct salaries you pay to children and a spouse as long as you keep accurate records.
+If you have employees, you can deduct gross salaries, wages, and company contributions to pension plans and insurance policies.
+Report each salary on a T4 slip and each pension plan contribution on a T4A slip when you submit your tax return.
+You can deduct the salaries you pay to your spouse or children as long as you keep accurate records.

-To make it easier to track your business expenses, consider using a mobile app.
-When choosing an app, make sure it syncs with your accounting software.
-That way, you can upload everything with the tap of a finger rather than spending countless hours on manual entry.
+If you’re wondering what documents to give your accountant for tax season, you can start by providing them with receipts for each of the business expenses you’re claiming.
+To make it easier to track your business expenses, consider using a mobile app that syncs with your accounting solution.
+That way, you can upload everything at the tap of a finger rather than spending countless hours on manual entry.

-Your accounting software can also let you double-check your tax return for any errors.
-Double-checking your tax return and your deduction calculations is a good way to catch any potential errors before filing.
+Your accounting solution can also let you double-check your tax return and deduction calculations for any errors before filing.
 If you catch an error after the fact, it’s a simple process to amend your tax return.